Your teen is 18! Your parental rights are different now, as in basically gone.

 Another option to consider is a durable power of attorney.
 This would need to be signed by your teen once they are 18.
 This would be a really good thing to have in place if for some reason your child were to become incapacitated in some way.

 Check out Mama Bear Legal Forms.
 They offer both health and financial power of attorney legal documents.
-We are in the process of having these drawn up for our two oldest boys while they are in college.
+We have had these drawn up for our two oldest boys while they are in college.

 Once your son turns 18, he needs to register with the Selective Service.
 He will have 30 days to do so.
 It is a federal offense not to register.
 He will be unable to get a driver’s license or apply for student loans or grants.
 There is a hefty fine of $250,000 and up to 5 years in prison for not signing up.